laravel/docs/eloquent.md

 By default, attributes that are not included in the `$fillable` array are silently discarded when performing mass-assignment operations.
 In production, this is expected behavior; however, during local development it can lead to confusion as to why model changes are not taking effect.

 If you wish, you may instruct Laravel to throw an exception when attempting to fill an unfillable attribute by invoking the `preventSilentlyDiscardingAttributes` method.
-Typically, this method should be invoked in the `boot` method of your application's `App\Providers\AppServiceProvider` service provider:
+Typically, this method should be invoked in the `boot` method of your application's `AppServiceProvider` class:

     use Illuminate\Database\Eloquent\Model;